I like music. Do you like music? Let's study some music.

 A few more things to note…

-I am a happy endorser of Deering Banjos (find Deering's website here) and can offer my students exclusive discounts on Deering banjos and products.
+I am a happy endorser of Deering Banjos and can offer my students exclusive discounts on Deering banjos and products.

 Occasionally someone approaches me that would enjoy lessons but cannot afford them.
 If this is you, please reach out, and let's see what we can do.
-If you would like to sponsor a series of lessons or host a workshop, feel free to reach out as well.
+On the other hand, if you would like to sponsor a series of lessons, please see the anonymous program below to sponsor a lesson.

 Have something you're interested in studying?
 Have some general questions?
 Submit an inquiry below to tell me a little about yourself, as well as what you have in mind.